Gainesville–Hawthorne State Trail

-Gainesville-Hawthorne State Trail is a paved rail trail in Florida.
+The Gainesville–Hawthorne State Trail is a paved rail trail in Florida.

 It is protected as a 16 mi long Florida State Park and runs from the City of Gainesville's Boulware Springs Water Works to the town of Hawthorne.
 It passes through the Paynes Prairie Preserve State Park and the Lochloosa Wildlife Management Area along a former Atlantic Coast Line Railroad line.
 The property was purchased by the state of Florida from CSX Transportation with money from the "trails from rails" program in late 1989.
 The trail opened for use in January 1992.

 History

 At the entrance of Witness Tree Junction, a trailhead along the Gainesville-Hawthorne State Trail, a trio of live oak trees sport carvings demanding notice of Colonel Daniel Newnan and his 100 soldiers' march to capture runaway Black Seminoles during the Patriot War of 1812.
 These three trees are also marked by N.R.
 Gruelle, a surveyor for the Florida Southern Railway (originally the Gainesville, Ocala and Charlotte Harbor Railroad Company), to delineate one end of railroad property.